-New offense admissions/New offense population: : The number of people admitted to or in state-funded incarceration as a result of a new offense committed while on community supervision.
+New offense admissions/New offense population: The number of people admitted to or in a state-funded incarceration facility as a result of a new offense committed while on community supervision.

 Methodology

-In 2018, the CSG Justice Center developed a survey to collect data on the impact of supervision violations on prison admissions and population and distributed the survey to corrections departments in all 50 states.
-In 2020, the CSG Justice Center reengaged these states to [XYZ].
+In 2018, in partnership with the Correctional Leaders Association and Arnold Venture, the CSG Justice Center developed a survey to collect data on the impact of supervision violations on prison admissions and population and distributed the survey to corrections departments in all 50 states.
+In 2021, the CSG Justice Center reengaged these states to provide 2020 numbers and to update the figures previously provided on people in prison on supervision violations.
 Forty-two states submitted survey data in 2021, and data was acquired through other means (i.e., publicly available reports) for one state (North Carolina).
-The data presented in this web-based tool represents data reported by each responding state between 2017 and 2020.
+The data presented in this web-based tool represents data reported by each responding state between 2018 and 2020.
 For complete methodology, see our methodology.

 State Pages